yacoubod/cogs121-project/ideas.md

 4. Tour guide for people who don't want a tour guide.
 Triton Tour.

 5. Looks for trails to walk around on campus.

+6. Visualization of github commits around the world, sorting ability to see where people are working on projects similar to yours